wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.11 =
+* New: Term-specific pagination has been added to the `/examples/twentytwelve-mla/image.php` file.
+* New: When WPML is active and "All Languages" is selected, the Media/Assistant submenu table will include a "Language" column showing each item's language.
+* Fix: When WPML is active, `[mla_tag_cloud]` returns language-specific terms.

 = 2.10 =
 * New: For the `[mla_gallery]` shortcode, the **Google File Viewer (mla_viewer) has been replaced** by two new featues.
 First, **a "Featured Image" can be assigned to Media Library items**; it will replace the MIME type icon as the thumbnail for the item.
 Second, **PDF documents can generate a thumbnail image** for the item if Imagemagick, Imagick and Ghostscript are available on the server.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: **XMP metadata can be extracted from JPEG and TIFF images** and used in `[mla_gallery]` shortcodes and IPTC/EXIF or Custom Field mapping rules.